-As with many things, even items which are potentially contentious from an airport security point of view, you can often pack them in your checked bags.
-Bottled water is no exception so you can put it in your checked bag or bags if you are taking any.
+As with many things, even items that are potentially contentious from an airport security point of view, you can often pack them in your checked bags.
+Water is no exception so you can put it in your checked bag or bags if you are taking any.

-Personally I cannot really see why you would want to pack it in your suicase as water is heavy so would use up much of your usually limited checked bag weight allowance.
+Personally, I cannot really see why you would want to pack bottled water in checked luggage as water is heavy so it would use up much of your limited checked bag weight allowance.

-Of course the exception may be if you are traveling to a country that has very poor sanitation and where sterile bottled water is not available.
+Of course, the exception might be if you are traveling to a country that has very poor sanitation and where sterile water is not available.
 It may make sense to at least carry some in that case.

 Is it good to drink water on a plane?

 Air travel can certainly leave you dehydrated as the cabin air is generally not very humid.
 So drinking plenty of water while flying will help to reduce the possibility of dehydration and make you feel less tired.

 Try not to drink alcohol, or at least keep it to a minimum, as alcohol does dehydrate you.

 Can you take cans of soda on a plane?

 Yes you can take cans of soda, or any other type of drink, on a plane.
 Also these can be in bottles too.
 BUT you cannot take them past security with you (assuming they are not the tiny cans) so you will need to purchase them in the airport lounge to take on the plane with you.